 Southern California Amphibian Declines

 California and western North America are hotspots for endemic biodiversity, and amphibians are no exception.
 Southern California's Mediterranean climate--characterized by cool, wet winters and warm, dry summers--makes it a unique place to examine amphibian assemblages and their responses to various stressors.
 Mediterranean streams in particular are highly sensitive to anthropogenic change.
 Many of the amphibian species native to southern California have declined substantially, but none is more stark than that of the foothill yellow-legged frog (Rana boylii), which went from very abundant to undetectable in a period of less than 10 years.
-For this project, I combine a series of methodologies from history and ecology, including interviews with experts and sampling of natural history collections, to examine the timing and causes of amphibian declines in southern California, including disease and rapid land use change.
-Results of this work were recently published in the journal Ecology and Evolution.
-I also wrote a blog post summarizing the project.
+For this project, I combined a series of methodologies from history and ecology, including interviews with experts and sampling of natural history collections, to examine the timing and causes of amphibian declines in southern California, including disease and rapid land use change.
+Results of this work were published in the journal Ecology and Evolution, and I summarized the project in a blog post.

 Collaborators: Allan Pessier, Cherie Briggs